ryankerbyIT/Myblog/_posts/2025-01-15-azure-bicep-devops-project.md

   - Respond to comments or feedback during the review process.
   - Once approved, your changes will be merged into the main project!

-> note: For significant changes, consider opening an issue first to discuss your ideas before starting work. {:.prompt-note}
+> **tip:** For significant changes, consider opening an issue first to discuss your ideas before starting work.
+{:.prompt-tip}

 ---